Tonsak09/Skilltree/README.md

 # Skilltree
-Developed by Narai Risser for IGME 590 in GODOT

 ## Purpose
 This is a tool to help manage skilltree data outside of GODOT.
 By creating and communicating with a CSV file users are able to view their skilltree data in a designer first environment.